 Private Groups – Users will now be able to compile groups that can be secured from outside scrutiny.
 The list can only be shared by those who are designated as part of the group.
 Now, for example, a team working on a special project at work can share photos, content and communications in a completely secure environment.

-Dashboard - Social gamers will appreciate this feature.
-Dashboard will give players more control over information that is used for gaming applications.
+Dashboard – Social gamers will appreciate this feature.
+The dashboard will give players more control over information that is used for gaming applications.
 The feature detects if a social gaming site is accessing your account and, at the discretion of the gamer, it can be disabled from the Dashboard.

 These security tweaks will go a long way to silence Facebook critics who believe that Zuckerberg has been lax in protecting people’s privacy issues.
 With now over a billion monthly users, that is no small achievement.